-Criminal Possession of a Weapon in New York City – Unlawful Possession of Weapons by Persons Under Sixteen
+Criminal Possession of a Weapon by a Juvenile in New York City

 In New York, a person is considered a juvenile if they are between the ages of 7 and 16.
 When a juvenile commits an offense which would be considered a crime if that person were an adult, that person is labeled a “juvenile delinquent.”
 Juvenile delinquency cases are heard in Family Court instead of Criminal or Supreme Court.
 Persons over the age of 13 who commit more serious crimes may have their cases transferred to supreme, and if found guilty, would be labeled juvenile offenders, as opposed to juvenile delinquents.